 After spending a couple of days there, we'll turn our wheels west.
 Roll into Colorado for a night, turn north again at the Rockies the next day and into Wyoming, ultimately to wind up in Yellowstone after visiting my ridin' Bro's family.
 We'll scare the tourists for a day or two and then roll west again into Idaho, play around in the vicinity of the Sawtooth Range - where you can see things like this:

-not the Things in jackets - but they're pretty cool Things too, if I may say so.
+...the things being the mountains, not the Things in jackets - but they're pretty cool Things too, if I may say so.

 I promised a longer visit this year, so we'll be in ID for several days.
 I really enjoy the open country up that way.
 I'm looking forward to some long conversations with my pals, too.

+We'll turn south after that, go down into Utah and hang with another of our bros for a few days.
 Goes without saying(almost, anyway) that we won't be spending too much time sitting still - too many miles of side roads to unwind while we're visiting - which is what our bros expect of us, since they always have rides to take us on, places to show us.
 Eventually we'll wander back to the blast-furnace of home, to return to our girls and our bros, to regale them with tales and pics from the Road.

 We wouldn't have it any other way.
 (Well - unless we could get paid the same for ridin' all over hell's half-acre as we do for workin' the regular job...)